EVUS: U.S. Electronic Visa Update System

 All citizens of the People’s Republic of China who hold a Chinese passport must register with EVUS to update the details of their visa before traveling to the United States.

-This includes tourists from Hong Kong, Macau, or Taiwan, regardless of their age.
+This includes travelers from Hong Kong, Macau, or Taiwan.

 Travelers using other travel documents, including Hong Kong SAR and Macau SAR, may continue to travel to the U.S. as they currently do.
 Citizens from Taiwan traveling with a passport issued by Taiwan may apply for the ESTA Visa Waiver.